XMODS: XMODS Generation 3

-In Fall 2013, RadioShack released a new XMODS with two brand new chassis designs, touring and buggy.
+In Fall 2013, RadioShack released a new XMODS with two brand-new chassis designs, touring and buggy.
 The new models were 1:24 in scale as opposed to the previous generations' 1:28.
 This generation of XMODS did not have licensing from any automotive maker.
 In lieu of this, generic bodies were used along with bodies modeled after the Kamata SYNCi, Lucky & Wild Evolver, and Kamata RC410 from the Ridge Racer video game series.
-New features include a 2.4GHz radio, a lithium ion battery upgrade, and staggered tires.
-Two other bodies are also available separately, one in a set with lights, and the other in a set with a "nitrous boost" ultracapacitor that allows a 3-5 second speed boost when a button on the controller is pressed.
+New features include a 2.4 GHz radio, a lithium-ion battery upgrade, and staggered tires.
+Two other bodies are also available separately, one in a set with lights, and the other in a set with a "nitrous boost" ultracapacitor that allows a 3- to 5-second speed boost when a button on the controller is pressed.
 Other upgrades that were available were extra tires, a high speed rear end, rear end with a faster motor, and an all wheel drive upgrade.
 In 2015, the Generation 3 XMODS were discontinued.